mivogt/mivogt.github.io/_pages/about.md

 ---

 I am a statistics professor at the University of Bonn.
-My research is in the field of mathematical statistics and theoretical econometrics.
+I work in the field of mathematical statistics and theoretical econometrics.
 My main research interests are
 * non- and semiparametric statistics
 * high-dimensional statistics